Industrialists

 Laivalinna

-The history of the Laivalinna naval base is presented as a digital implementation by OiOi, a Helsinki-based company based in Mikkeli.
-The immersive and gamified implementation introduces the Laivalinna naval base community, hierarchies, daily work and background
+The history of the Laivalinna naval base is presented as a digital implementation by OiOi, a Helsinki-Mikkeli-based company.
+The immersive and gamified implementation introduces community, hierarchies, daily work and operational backgrounds of the Laivalinna naval base.

 Sawmill